hjlee5371/24JanBrain/README.md

 # 24JanBrain
-The page for sharing the minimal data set of the manuscript titled "Association between loneliness and cognitive function, and brain volume in community-dwelling elderly," submitted to Frontiers in Aging Neuroscience, is now available.
+The page is for sharing the minimal data set of the manuscript titled "Association between loneliness and cognitive function, and brain volume in community-dwelling elderly," submitted to Frontiers in Aging Neuroscience.